akeneo/pim-api-docs/content/app-portal/get-started.md

 ### Step 1: Create your account

-As a Partner, you will receive an email from the platform when an Akeneo administrator invites you to the platform.
+You should receive an email from the platform when an Akeneo administrator invites you to the platform.
 Click on the Accept Invitation link in this email.
 Enter your firstname, lastname and email, then click on Create Account.

 ### Step 2: Add members and assign roles